Keelen-Fisher/CodeFellows-Lecture-Notes/class002.md

 - Counter applications within, such as the initial count or if you want to store in titles, images and alt text are types of passing through props.

-- Props handles outstide of the component whereas states are inside of the component and can be updated.
+- Props handles outside of the component whereas states are inside of the component and can be updated.

 - You re-render when you change the state inside of the component.